MattB859/Ms1-Malaysian-Restaurant/README.md

     ### Frameworks, Libraries & Programs Used

     1. [Bootstrap 5.0.2:](https://getbootstrap.com/docs/5.0/getting-started/download/)
-    - Boostrap was used to assist with the styling and responsiveness of the website.
+    - Bootstrap was used to assist with the styling and responsiveness of the website.
     1. [Hover.css:](https://www.w3schools.com/cssref/sel_hover.asp)
     -  Hover.css was used on the navigation bar and on all social media links in the footer to add a floating colour change when hovering over the links.
     1. [Google Fonts:](https://fonts.google.com/)